Grothendieck-Springer resolutions and TQFTs: Introduction

 \subsection{Acknowledgements}

 The authors thank Philip Boalch, George Lusztig, and Eckhard Meinrenken for explaining parts of \cite{boa-yam:15,boa:07,boa:11,boa:thesis}, \cite{lus-spa:79}, and \cite{ale-mei:24}, respectively.
+We also thank the referee for detailed, thoughtful, and constructive comments that have improved the manuscript.
 P.C. acknowledges partial support from the National Science Foundation Grant DMS-2454103 and Simons Foundation Grant MP-TSM-00002292.
 M.M was partially supported by the NSERC Discovery Grant RGPIN-2023-04587.